daviddalpiaz/bsl/nonparametric-regression.md

 The above "tree" shows the splits that were made.
 It informs us of the variable used, the cutoff value, and some summary of the resulting neighborhood.
 In "tree" terminology the resulting neighborhoods are "terminal nodes" of the tree.
 In contrast, "internal nodes" are neighborhoods that are created, but then further split.

-The "root node" or neighborhood before any splitting is at the top of the plot.
+The "root node" is the neighborhood contains all observations, before any splitting, and can be seen at the top of the image above.
 We see that this node represents 100% of the data.
 The other number, 0.21, is the mean of the response variable, in this case, $y_i$.

 Looking at a terminal node, for example the bottom left node, we see that 23% of the data is in this node.
 The average value of the $y_i$ in this node is -1, which can be seen in the plot above.